Last Update: September 2023. Previous version

 - our employees, our affiliates and their employees.
 For instance, dLocal will share your information with other Dlocal affiliates for the purpose of the provision of our services or when such affiliates provide support services to dLocal;

-- our third-party consultants, (sub-)contractors, suppliers or other service providers who may access your personal information when providing services to us (including but not limited to IT support services) (This includes information technology experts who design and host our Website, and general service companies);
+- our third-party consultants, (sub-)contractors, suppliers or other service providers who may access your personal information when providing services to us (including, but not limited, to IT support services) (This includes information technology experts who design and host our Website and Dashboard, and general service companies);

 - auditors or contractors or other advisers auditing, assisting with or advising on any of our business purposes;

-- analytics and search engine providers that assist us in the improvement and optimisation of our Website;
+- analytics and search engine providers that assist us in the improvement and optimisation of our Website and Merchant Dashboard;

 - our successors in title, our prospective sellers or buyers of our business or to our Affiliates when we have a merger or re-organisation;